 Are these statements true or false?
-Mark the correct be ox with a tick (🗸).
+Mark the correct box with a tick (\checkmark).
 Your teacher will give you the answers.

+Your teacher will give you the answers.
 True False Bee stings are not painful.
 Bees throw the pollen away as they fly to their hives.
 Farmers rob bees of the only honey they have.
 Honey-bees have become used to living alongside humans.
 Honey is poisonous when used in hot foods.
 Beeswax can help to shine your leather shoes.
 Beeswax cannot keep water out of leather shoes.
 Honey is bitter.
-The number of bees is increasing.
-Bees use honey as food.
+The number of bees is increasing. Ţ Bees use honey as food.